 2010 Global Automotive Symposium - April 22-23, 2010

-BEIJING – TOTAL Lubricants, a division of TOTAL S.A., the world’s fifth-largest integrated oil and gas “Supermajor,” will be the Gold Sponsor at CBU/CAR’s inaugural 2010 Global Automotive Symposium (GAS 2010) to be held in April in Beijing.
+BEIJING – Wei Jianjun, chairman of Great Wall Motor Co., Ltd., a leading manufacturer and exporter of SUVs, pickups and small cars, has confirmed his participation as a speaker at CBU/CAR’s inaugural 2010 Global Automotive Symposium (GAS 2010) to be held in April in Beijing.

 GAS 2010, with a theme of China and World Automobile Market in the Next Decade: Innovation, Green Vehicles and Global Competition, will be held on April 22-23 at the Westin Beijing Chaoyang right before Auto China 2010 (April 23-May 2), the year’s largest auto show in China.